clowdhaus/terraform-composite-actions/README.md

 - [ ] Action for pre-commit
   - [ ] Covers min-version check which is for validation
-  - [ ] Covers max-version check which is for all pre0-commit hooks
+  - [ ] Covers max-version check which is for all pre-commit hooks
 - [ ] Action for getting directories
   - [ ] Outputs directories